The Razorland Trilogy

 - Battle Couple: Deuce and Fade start out as reluctant partners in the first book (Enclave), but by the third (Horde) they are battling Freaks side-by-side.

 - Drill Sergeant Nasty: Silk is the leader of the Hunters in College, and purposefully sends new Hunters on suicide missions so they can learn lessons about respect.

 - Love Triangle: Both Fade and Stalker have a crush on Deuce.
 She is unaware until about mid-way through Outpost.

-- Only One Name: Deuce, Stalker, and Tegan all start out as this, but eventually Deuce and Tegan take on their adopted family's last name.
+- Only One Name: Deuce, Stalker, and Tegan are all introduced with only one name for each of them.
+Eventually, Deuce and Tegan begin introducing themselves with their adopted family's last name.
 Stalker stays Stalker.

-- The Storyteller: Morrow serves as the storyteller for Company D. Eventually, he becomes the source of I Should Write a Book About This.
+- The Storyteller: Morrow serves as the storyteller for Company D. Eventually, he writes his stories down.